 In the above photo, you can see the inside foot extending slightly outwards.
 That is a sign of a pronating foot, where falling arches adds weight to inside part of the shoe.

 The military used to disqualify individuals with fallen arches, but not anymore.
 To me, flat feet feel inconvenient more than anything.

 My feet would tire more easily, and swell with varicose veins due to the added stress, which prevented me from walking further than I wanted.

 A few years ago, I purchased sandals with built-in orthotics by ABEO designed for flat feet.

 Those sandals drastically improved my walking and I was no longer limited by my arch issue.

 This find was one of many encouragements that sparked my journey to bespoke shoes; eventually I learned about shoemaking as an apprentice and made my own shoes with built-in insoles on an altered stock last*.

 Those insoles distributed the weight back to the outside of my foot, instead of the inside.

 Having these insoles relieved my arches: and because there is no more pressure, stopped the leather in the quarters from puckering out.

-My bespoke shoes have worn much more comfortably than my MTO shoes, which quickly tire my feet.
-My feet no longer hurt, blister, and ache — thanks to the supportive insole and a good-fitting last.
+My shoes have worn much more comfortably than my MTO shoes, which quickly tire my feet.
+My feet don’t hurt, blister, and ache after hours of wear– thanks to the supportive insole and a good-fitting last.